Good Morning (Kanye West song): Development

 For the music video, the technicolor album artwork that Murakami designed for Graduation are brought to life through the use of cel-shaded animation.
 Its narrative also contains numerous visual and thematic references to the sci-fi film Back to the Future.
 The video was produced by Murakami's production and artist-management company Kaikai Kiki Co., Ltd. in conjunction with Oriental Light and Magic.
-The latter Japanese studio was responsible for the 3D animation of the Pokémon film franchise as well as the 2001 feature-length animé film, Inuyasha the Movie: Affections Touching Across Time.
-Meanwhile, the storyline of the music video was written by West, himself a self-professed animé fan.
+The latter Japanese studio was responsible for the 3D animation of the Pokémon film franchise as well as the 2001 feature-length anime film, Inuyasha the Movie: Affections Touching Across Time.
+Meanwhile, the storyline of the music video was written by West, himself a self-professed anime fan.
 An edited version of the video was first displayed in an F.Y.E. commercial used for promotion of Graduation days before the album's release date.
 A clip of the animated music video was leaked onto the Internet on November 12, 2007.
 The music video found its way online by means through a fan's camera after a private screening at the Geffen Contemporary in the Little Tokyo district of Los Angeles, California.
 West made the full version of the music video available on the iTunes Store on August 25, 2008.